top of page

 Winifred Haun

 Winifred Haun is the recipient of a 2022 3Arts Award and a 2016 MacArthur Foundation International Connections award.
-The award allowed Ms. Haun and the Company to travel to Australia to collaborate on a new work, Trashed, that combines Modern Dance with Contemporary Circus.

 Wini.floor_.w.strapsDPP_0003.jpg

+Ms. Haun’s dancing and choreography have been presented and commissioned by several Chicago, midwest, and national dance companies.
 Chicago’s NEXT Dance Festival, which grew to be the top producer of new and emerging Chicago dance artists, was the brain child of Ms. Haun.
 She spearheaded this annual event from 1994 to 2001.
 Ms. Haun won a Ruth Page Award in 2000 for Outstanding Contribution to the Dance Community for her work establishing and furthering the NEXT Dance Festival.
-In 2005, Ms. Haun was featured as part of HMS Media‘s Chicago Dance Project, which aired on Chicago public television.
 In 2016, she established “First Draft: new work by Chicago area artists,” as a vehicle for the new work of Chicago dancemakers.

 Ms. Haun’s formal dance training began at the age of 10 at the Ellis-DuBoulay School of Ballet in Chicago.
 Ms. Haun attended Southern Illinois University at Carbondale from 1981 to 1984, graduating with a B.A. in Theatre/Dance.
 While obtaining her degree, Ms. Haun choreographed several works for student and faculty dance concerts and musicals.
 Ms. Haun also served as dance captain and assistant director while performing in summer stock theatre productions in southern Illinois.